 - Recycled Content.
 Per Section 6002 of the Resource Conservation and Recovery Act (RCRA) (PDF), for EPA-designated products, use products meeting or exceeding EPA's recycled content recommendations for building modifications, maintenance, and cleaning.
 For other products, use materials with recycled content such that the sum of postconsumer recycled content plus one-half of the pre-consumer content constitutes at least 10% (based on cost or weight) of the total value of the materials in the project.
 If EPA-designated products meet performance requirements and are available at a reasonable cost, a preference for purchasing them shall be included in all solicitations relevant to construction, operation, maintenance of or use in the building.
 EPA's recycled content product designations and recycled content recommendations are available on EPA's Comprehensive Procurement Guideline website.

 - Biobased Content.
-Per Section 9002 of the Farm Security and Rural Investment Act (FSRIA), for USDA-designated products, use products with the highest content level per USDA's biobased content recommendations.
+Per Section 9002 of the Farm Security and Rural Investment Act (FSRIA), for USDA-designated products, use products with the highest content level per USDA's biobased policies and laws.
 For other products, use biobased products made from rapidly renewable resources and certified sustainable wood products.
 If these designated products meet performance requirements and are available at a reasonable cost, a preference for purchasing them should be included in all solicitations relevant to construction, operation, maintenance of or use in the building.
 USDA's biobased product designations and biobased content recommendations are available on USDA's BioPreferred website.

 - Environmentally Preferable Product.
 Use products that have a lesser or reduced effect on human health and the environment over their lifecycle when compared with competing products or services that serve the same purpose.
 A number of standards and ecolabels are available in the marketplace to assist specifiers in making environmentally preferable decisions.
 For recommendations, consult the Federal Green Construction Guide for Specifiers.